 The College must post all assignable teaching loads and inform teachers thereof.
+The mode of instruction must be specified (in-person or at a distance).
 Available teaching loads must be posted on an electronic support (Website).

-The posting deadline stated in the Collective Agreement is 10 days, but it can be shortened to 5 days if the load is open during the semester, for example, for a substitution.
+The posting deadline stated in the Collective Agreement is ten (10) days, but it can be shortened to five (5) days if the load is open during the semester, for example, for a substitution.

-If one or several individuals hold a priority, the College does not have to resort to posting, but must send the offer to those individuals that have a priority.
+If one or several individuals hold a priority, the College is not obliged to post the load, but must offer it to individuals who have a priority.